-4.6.1 Circumstance for Certificate
+4.6.1 Circumstance for Certificate Renewal

 A Certificate may be renewed if the Public Key has not reached the end of its Validity Period, the associated Private Key has not been compromised, and the Subscriber name and attributes are unchanged.

-Renewal In addition, the Validity Period of the Certificate shall meet the requirements specified in Section 6.3.2.
+In addition, the Validity Period of the Certificate shall meet the requirements specified in Section 6.3.2.

 CA Certificates and Certificates related to a CA's PKI, such as OCSP Responder Certificates and Cross-Certificates may be renewed.
-Additionally, Device Certificates may be renewed.

 Human Subscriber Certificates shall not be renewed under this CP.

-4.6.2 Who May Request Renewal A CA or CSA Administrator may request renewal of CA and CA PKI component Certificates.
+4.6.2 Who May Request Renewal

+A CA or CSA Administrator may request renewal of CA and CA PKI component Certificates.

 The designated Primary Machine Operator of a Device Certificate may request renewal of Device Certificates.

-4.6.3 Processing Certificate Renewal Requests Certificate renewal identity-proofing shall be achieved using one of the following processes: • Initial Registration process as described in Section 3.2; or • I&A for Re-Key as described in Section 3.3, except the old Key can also be used as the new Key.
-4.6.4 Notification of New Certificate Issuance to Subscriber A CA shall notify Subscribers of Certificate Issuance.
-4.6.5 Conduct Constituting Acceptance of a Renewal Certificate Failure to object to the Certificate or its contents shall constitute Acceptance of the Certificate.
-4.6.6 Publication of the Renewal Certificate by the CA As specified in Section 2.2, all CA Certificates shall be published in publicly accessible Repository.
+4.6.3 Processing Certificate Renewal Requests

+Certificate renewal identity-proofing shall be achieved using one of the following processes:

+- Initial Registration process as described in Section 3.2; or - I&A for Re-Key as described in Section 3.3, except the old Key can also be used as the new Key.

+4.6.4 Notification of New Certificate Issuance to Subscriber

+A CA shall notify Subscribers of Certificate Issuance.

+4.6.5 Conduct Constituting Acceptance of a Renewal Certificate

+Failure to object to the Certificate or its contents shall constitute Acceptance of the Certificate.

+4.6.6 Publication of the Renewal Certificate by the CA

+As specified in Section 2.2, all CA Certificates shall be published in publicly accessible Repository.

 Certificates that contain the UUID in the subject alternative name extension shall not be distributed via publicly accessible repositories (e.g., LDAP, HTTP).

 This CP makes no other stipulation regarding publication of Subscriber Certificates.

-4.6.7 Notification of Certificate Issuance by the CA to other Entities The IdenTrust PMA and other relevant entities (e.g., PMAs of Cross-Certified entities) shall be notified upon Issuance of all CA Certificates.
+4.6.7 Notification of Certificate Issuance by the CA to other Entities

+The IdenTrust PMA and other relevant entities (e.g., PMAs of Cross-Certified entities) shall be notified upon Issuance of all CA Certificates.
 The process or requirement for notifying any other entities (e.g., PMAs of Cross-Certified entities) shall be specified in relevant agreements between the IdenTrust PMA or CA and other entity.